brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/jeanharb/option_critic>

 #### ["Probabilistic Inference for Determining Options in Reinforcement Learning"](https://link.springer.com/article/10.1007/s10994-016-5580-x) Daniel, Hoof, Peters, Neumann
+>	"Tasks that require many sequential decisions or complex solutions are hard to solve using conventional reinforcement learning algorithms.
+Based on the semi Markov decision process setting (SMDP) and the option framework, we propose a model which aims to alleviate these concerns.
+Instead of learning a single monolithic policy, the agent learns a set of simpler sub-policies as well as the initiation and termination probabilities for each of those sub-policies.
+While existing option learning algorithms frequently require manual specification of components such as the sub-policies, we present an algorithm which infers all relevant components of the option framework from data."
   - `notes` <https://github.com/DanielTakeshi/Paper_Notes/blob/master/reinforcement_learning/Probabilistic_Inference_for_Determining_Options_in_Reinforcement_Learning.md>

 #### ["Strategic Attentive Writer for Learning Macro-Actions"](http://arxiv.org/abs/1606.04695) Vezhnevets, Mnih, Agapiou, Osindero, Graves, Vinyals, Kavukcuoglu